ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 If you don't want the hassle of cloning your fork into your local machine, GitHub offers a web editor for editing through your browser.

-First, visit your own forked repo (you can rename the ``ppy`` part in ``https://github.com/ppy/osu-wiki`` with your own GitHub's name for quicker access, or click on the "Fork" button in ``ppy/osu-wiki``).
+First, visit your own forked repo (you can rename the ``ppy`` part in ``https://github.com/ppy/osu-wiki`` with your own GitHub's name for quicker access or click on the "Fork" button in ``ppy/osu-wiki``).

 You should be in the ``master`` branch by default.

 #### Branching

-Frankly speaking, you can do all your changes in the ``master`` branch, but it is a _bad practice in the long run_.
+Frankly speaking, you _could_ do all of your changes in the ``master`` branch.
+However, it is _bad practice to do this in the long run_.

-This is where branching come into play.
+This is where branching comes into play.
-By branching, you keep your original ``master`` branch clean.
+By branching, you can keep your original ``master`` branch clean while you make changes in the branches you make.
 In the event of major slip-ups, you can cut off the branch and start a new branch copy based on the clean branch.

 ![Branch dropdown list](Contribute_webbranch.jpg "Branch dropdown list")